If you are a new flight instructor candidate you’re in the right place.

 - Have correlation knowledge of all the subjects a pilot must learn.

 - Have instructional knowledge of tasks (how to instruct).

 - Have knowledge of common errors and be able to identify, analyze, and correct mistakes.

 New Sport Pilot Certified Flight Instructor (CFIS) candidate requirements

-- Hold at least a Sport Pilot certificate.
+- Hold at least a Sport Pilot certificate in category/class.